Bedrock-OSS/bedrock-wiki/docs/loot/item-functions.md

 }
 ```

-Enchants books as though off an enchantment table with the given levels
+Enchants books as though off an Enchanting Table with the given levels.

-Unlike enchanting table, doesn’t cap at 30, otherwise seems symmetrical
+Unlike the Enchanting Table, it doesn’t cap at `30`, otherwise seems symmetrical.

-level 99999 gives ludicrously powerful books… with pretty much every possible enchantment on them
+Level `99999` gives ludicrously powerful books… with pretty much every possible enchantment on them.

-treasure
-Enables treasure enchantments as possibilities for that item
-boolean, defaults to false
-If false, curses can't appear as possibilities; if true, they can
+`treasure`: Enables treasure enchantments as possibilities for that item. **Boolean**, defaults to `false`.
+If `false`, curses can't appear as possibilities; if `true`, they can.

-levels
-Can be number or min/max object
+`levels`: Can be a number or a [range object](/loot/item-functions##definitions###range-object).
+Defaults to `0`.
-Defaults to 0
-Can be negative, but will just be remapped as though 0.
+Can be negative, but will just be remapped as though `0`.

 ### Random Enchantments